TinkoffCreditSystems/allure-android/allure-kotlin-migration-guide.md

 ## Why allure-kotlin?

 Why not `allure-android`?
-The official Allure Android adapter implementation is limited and it doesn't support all of the features of Allure.
+The Allure Android adapter implementation is limited and it doesn't support all of the features of Allure.
 Its drawbacks are following:
 * no support for all annotations e.g. `@Description`, `@LinkAnnotations`
 * limited API when comparing to `allure-java`
 * poor test coverage